Castellanoc8/post-install-config/README.md

 <img src="https://i.imgur.com/6ljDeJO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the final step of this example, I created 4 new Help Topics that would help streamline the end-users experience to make sure topics are properly assigned and receive a fast responce to each ticket created.
+In the final step of this example, I created four new Help Topics that would help streamline the end user's experience to ensure topics are correctly assigned and receive a fast response to each ticket made.
 The Help Topics also determine what Department the ticket is sent to, which agent will have access to the ticket, and what SLA is assigned to that specific ticket.
-In order for me to create these Help Topics, I had to go back to the Manage tab inside the Admin Panel and click on Help Topics.
-In here I was able to create the 4 new Help Topics which I named "Business Critical Outage", "Personal Computer Issues", "Equipment Request", and the final one was "Password Reset".
-In my last picture you will be able to see the Help Topics I created along with the default Help Topics that had already been created when downloading osTicket.
+In order for me to create these Help Topics, I had to go back to the "Manage" tab inside the Admin Panel and click on Help Topics.
+Once here, I was able to create the four new Help Topics, which I named "Business Critical Outage," "Personal Computer Issues," "Equipment Request," and the final one was "Password Reset."
+In reference to my last picture, you can see the Help Topics I created along with the default Help Topics that had already been made when downloading osTicket.
 </p>
 <br />